pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module2.md

 ## How to choose activation functions

-You can use different activation functions for different neurons in your neural network
+You can use different activation functions for different layers in your neural network

 ### Activation functions in the output layer